-All guests are advised to follow general health and hygiene recommendations, including frequently washing your hands, self-cleaning of frequently-touched surfaces, and protecting against the reach of sneezing by using a paper towel or sneezing into your elbow.
+All guests are advised to follow general health and hygiene recommendations, including frequently washing your hands, cleaning frequently touched surfaces, and sneezing into a tissue or their elbow.

 Are all concierge and additional services at LUX MARE still available?

-We are working closely will all our partners to ensure these services can continue, with the right precautions in place.
-Private chefs, massage services, and personal trainers / physiotherapists are still available.
-For other services, please speak with the concierge.
+We are working closely will all our partners to ensure these services can continue with the right precautions in place.
+Private chefs, massage services, and personal trainers/physiotherapists are still available.
+For other services, please contact the concierge.

-While some services may be impacted during your stay, as this is an ever evolving situation, we are committed to finding solutions and working alongside our guests with their health and safety in mind.
+While some services may be impacted during your stay, as circumstances are ever-changing, we are committed to finding solutions and working alongside our guests to ensure their health and safety at all times.

 Gym Access to nearby Cascade is scheduled to resume shortly.

-Have the cancellation policies for LUX MARE been amended, or made more flexible?
+Have the cancellation policies for LUX MARE luxury villas been amended or made more flexible?

 We are implementing temporary changes to our cancellation policies due to COVID-19.
-The main change is that we are offering guests the opportunity to re-schedule their booking to a later date, however this may depend on when the booking was made, and insurance options.
-Cancellations and date changes are being made on a case by case basis, please feel free to contact us to discuss options prior to making your booking at LUX MARE.
+The main change is that we are suggesting that guests postpone their booking to a later date.
+This may, however, depend on when the booking was made and insurance options.
+Cancellations and date changes are being made on a case-by-case basis.
+Please feel free to contact us to discuss options prior to making your booking at LUX MARE exclusive Algarve villas.

 LUX MARE / Destination Algarve is I-PRAC (International Property Rental Approval Certification) approved